I know I could use a reminder of what really matters…

 Do not accumulate wealth while millions are hungry.
 Do not take as the aim of your life to profit, accumulate wealth or sensual pleasure.
 Live simply and share time, energy, and material resources with those who are in need.

 Do not maintain anger or hatred.
-Learn to penetrate and transform them when they are still seeds in your consciousness.
+Learn to penetrate and transform harsh feelings while they are still seeds in your consciousness.
 As soon as they arise, turn your attention to your breath in order to see and understand the nature of your hatred.

 Do not utter words that can create discord and cause the community to break.
 Make every effort to reconcile and resolve all conflicts, however small.